MicrosoftDocs/customer-insights/ci-docs/enrichment-office.md

 1. Review the overview and then select **Next**.

 1. Enter email addresses from your organization for which Office data is going to be aggregated.
 Only data from the listed email addresses gets processed for relevant communication.
-A best practice is to use email groups, for example, *US Sales team*, which are easily managed in Office 365.
+A best practice is to use email groups, for example, *US Sales team*, which you can manage in Office 365.
 The number of email addresses in the groups are resolved and shown.
 The total number of email addresses must be at least 2 and can't exceed 2,500.

    :::image type="content" source="media/enrichment-office-email-addresses.png" alt-text="Account engagement email addresses.":::